fan2/mkdocs/docs/blog/posts/c/c-binary-representation.md

 !!! note "TAKEAWAY 5.61~5.62"

     TAKEAWAY 5.61 If the type uint{==N==}_t is provided, it is an unsigned integer type with exactly N bits of width and precision.
-    TAKEAWAY 5.62 If the type int{==N==}_t is provided, it is signed, with two’s complement representation and has a width of exactly N bits and a precision of N − 1.
+    TAKEAWAY 5.62 If the type int{==N==}_t is provided, it is signed, with two's complement representation and has a width of exactly N bits and a precision of N − 1.

 None of these types is guaranteed to exist, but for a convenient set of powers of two, the `typedef` must be provided if types with the corresponding properties exist.